jrsoftware/issrc/readme.txt

 - There are more units which are shared between projects.
 Search the 'uses' clauses of the projects and units if you aren't sure if a project uses a particular unit.

+Inno Setup Preprocessor consists of two projects:

+ISPPCC.dpr - This is Inno Setup's ISCC command-line front-end with extra preprocessor related parameters added.

+ISPP.dpr - This is a DLL implementing Inno Setup's preprocessor interface

+How do the projects link together?

+- Various copies of Inno Setup files are used.
+To synch these run synch-isfiles.bat.

 5. Source code tips
 ===================